LowerShotower/novation-launchkey-49-working-leds-custom/README.md

 Faders control volume of tracks.
 In conclusion, if you press inControl_faders_btn to off, then fb 1-8 - it will select track 1-8 in the grid.

+NEW_UPDATE__09_02_18: Send section implemented.
+Switch on/off by fader_button_2.
+Also some constant colours were replaced.